 Evelyn Fletcher1

-Evelyn Fletcher was born before 1880.
-She was the daughter of John Fletcher.1 She married Brig.-Maj.
-Sir Archibald Campbell, 4th Baron Blythswood, son of Maj.-Gen. Sir Barrington Bulkeley Campbell, 3rd Baron Blythswood and Mildred Catherine Hawley, on 25 July 1895.1 She died after 1939.
+Evelyn Fletcher was the daughter of John Fletcher.1 She married Brig.-Maj.
+Archibald Campbell, 4th Baron Blythswood, son of Maj.-Gen. Barrington Bulkeley Campbell, 3rd Baron Blythswood and Mildred Catherine Hawley, on 25 July 1895.1 She died after 1939.

 From 25 July 1895, her married name became Campbell.
 From 1908, her married name became Douglas-Campbell.
-As a result of her marriage, Evelyn Fletcher was styled as Baroness Blythswood on 13 March 1918.
+After her marriage, Evelyn Fletcher was styled as Baroness Blythswood on 13 March 1918.

 Child of Evelyn Fletcher and Brig.-Maj.
-Sir Archibald Campbell, 4th Baron Blythswood
+Archibald Campbell, 4th Baron Blythswood

 Citations